Hexagonsun70/Treehouse/README.md

 ## Treehouse

-This repo for all my course files completed through teamtreehouse.com
+This repo is for all my course files completed through teamtreehouse.com

 Also checkout my Treehouse profile [here](https://teamtreehouse.com/alexmckendrick2)